 Post Doctoral Fellowships

 Grants of up to £35,000 per annum are available for European institutions to employ a post-doctoral fellow for a two-year period.
-Candidates researching and/or teaching any topic within the field of Jewish Studies will be considered eligible for funding; additionally, the Foundation particularly welcomes applications from those engaged in the study of contemporary Jewish life in Europe from a social science perspective or those whose proposals involve digital humanities research techniques.
+Candidates researching and/or teaching any topic within the field of Jewish Studies will be considered eligible for funding.
 Successful applications will demonstrate the synergy between the hosting department and the proposed candidate.
 Post-doctoral fellows are encouraged to present their research to the local Jewish community as well as to the wider public.
 Award amounts will vary according to the local costs of living, tuition fees and individual needs.

 Institutions may only support a single post-doctoral fellowship application; if more than one application is submitted by the same institution then applicants will be asked to select which of their proposals should be taken forward and reviewed by the Foundation.
 These fellowships are awarded based on the candidate’s academic merit, though some consideration will also be given to the degree of geographic mobility demonstrated in the candidate’s current proposal, as well as his or her previous academic career.